HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

   "system": {
     "de": "SYSTEM",
     "dx": "all",
-    "comment": "Server restart scheduled at 15:00 UTC" }
+    "msg": "Server restart scheduled at 15:00 UTC"
   }
+}
 ```

-The `extended` block may contain optional metadata depending on cluster needs.

 ---

-## 8. Extended block rules
+## 8. spot.extended rules

-The `extended` object is only needed for Spots and next rules apply:
+The `spot.extended` object is only needed for Spots and the next rules apply:

-- MAY exist (empty {} allowed).
+- MUST exist (empty {} allowed).
 - MAY contain one or multiple namespaced structures (i.e., qso, contest, rbn, bird, activations).
 - MUST NOT contain duplicate namespaces.
 - MAY contain vendor-specific or experimental namespaces without breaking compatibility.